anilputtabuddhi/DemoHueApp/README.md

 3) Focus on modularity and Single responsibility.
 4) Reuse Views and modules (Core, View pair) wherever applicable.

 I think this is a great way to build highly scalable apps.
 I had so much fun hacking together this app and hope you find this useful.
-The Composable architecture naturally lends itself easily to slice up "Application state" into as small a chunk as one wants and then pulling it back through the reducer.
+The Composable architecture naturally lends itself easily to slice up "Application state", "Actions", "Side Effects" and "The State machine" itself into as small a chunk as one wants and then pulling it back and through the operators on Reducers.
 I have now become a big fan and will continue to use it in all my projects.

 Note:
   If you do not have a Hue Bridge or any Hue lights and just want to see the app working, there are mocks you can use.
 In file RootCore.swift replace LiveDiscoverHueApi()" with "MockDiscoverHueApi(), and replace "HueAPI(authorisedHueBridge: authorisedHueBridge)" with "MockHueAPI()".
 This should allow you to use the app with its full functionality.